s20240039/MIT653_T125_Group1/SurveyDesign.md

          o	Other

-7. In your opinion, how effective is machine learning in detecting DDoS attacks in general?

-         o	Very well

-         o	Somewhat well

-         o	Not well

-         o	Not sure

-8. What is the main challenge in using machine learning for smart grid cybersecurity?
+7. What is the main challenge in using machine learning for smart grid 		cybersecurity?

          o	Not enough data